LiaScript/docs/README.md

 <section>

     --{{1}}--
-Additionally it is possible to define different shapes for the corners, which range from normal, rounded, or special ones, that can be used also to represent relations and are not bounded to corners only:
+Additionally, it is possible to define different shapes for the corners.
+These range from normal, rounded corners to special ones that can be used to represent relations.
+These shapes are not limited to corners only:

 __corners:__